vaibhavkpr/Dashboard/README.md

 A virtual speedometer dashboard for tracking car metrics - Vaibhav Kapoor

-This processing application reads exisiting (recorded) car data and visualizes the statistis on a virtual speedometer dashboard.
+This processing application reads exisiting (recorded) car data and visualizes the statistics on a virtual speedometer dashboard.

 # Dashboard Demo
 ![Preview](/Screenshots/demo.gif)